adityasolanki205/Face-Recognition-in-a-Video/README.md

 1. Face Detection in a Photograph
 2. Implementation of FaceNet model on the extracted face.
-3. Implementation of Linear Support vector machine to recognise the face.
+3. Implementation of Linear Support Vector Machine to recognise the face.

 ## Motivation
-A short description of the motivation behind the creation and maintenance of the project.
-This should explain **why** the project exists.
+For the last one year, I have been part of a great learning curve wherein I have upskilled myself to move into a Machine Learning and Cloud Computing.
+This project was practice project for all the learnings I have had.
+This is first of many more the come.

 ## Code style
-If you're using any code style like xo, standard etc. That will help others while contributing to your project.
-Ex. -
+The coding style is standard

 [![js-standard-style](https://img.shields.io/badge/code%20style-standard-brightgreen.svg?style=flat)](https://github.com/feross/standard)